silviot/edx-platform-wiki/Split-mongo-architecture-and-rollout-options.md

   1. references within a course to other course locations
      1. especially if the material is now being referenced in a different course than the original course because the references will reference the original course not the course-invariant address nor the new-course relative address.
   1. similarly references to assets because for some reason they're identified relative to the creating course.
+  1. ORA because it uses the Locations to track the lifecycle of each response.
 1. Risk around the data migration scripts which have unit tests but which have had no real course content test.
 1. The length of time it's taking to finish writing the code for the hypothetical future state.
 1. The absence of Studio UX design and development to take advantage of the new functionality (reusing content, undo, comparison, controlled publication, etc)